Did you experience bufferbloat problem on your network? Let me show you how to solve this menacing issue.

 What is bufferbloat?

 You may be wondering what exactly the word Bufferboat means when it comes to your Internet speed.
+Moreover, some people may associate this with cyber threats.
 In practice, Bufferbloat is actually when your router is becoming overloaded and makes your connection slow.
 This can be especially noticeable when undergoing heavy bandwidth activities such as voice calls, video chats, online gaming, and upload of heavy documents.

 What causes Bufferbloat?